-Figure 3 The security approach covers encryption and user authentication limited to the chosen message bus implementation; most implementations offer (application level) authentication and encryption, e.g. username/password or certificate and HTTPS.
+Figure 10 The security approach covers encryption and user authentication

+Information security may be implemented either using the built-in features of the message bus (if available) or separately in an application specific manner.
+Using built-in features is obviously limited to the chosen message bus implementation; most implementations offer (application level) authentication and encryption, e.g. username/password or certificate and HTTPS.
 Application- or case-dependant authentication requires further implementation but increases the flexibility of the approach, as it can be integrated to any existing access rights management means being used.
 Embedding application-specific encryption of messages further improves the security, as not even the broker can interpret the message content.